-Faculty and librarians have the right to four days of paid bereavement leave for the death of a family member, or one day for the death of a partner’s family member.
+Faculty and librarians have the right to five days of paid bereavement leave for the death of a family member or loved one.

 Article 27.3.6, Bereavement Leave

-MSP negotiated a fund to subsidize childcare costs for newly hired tenure-track faculty.
+MSP negotiated a fund to subsidize childcare costs for faculty and librarians.

-There is a total of $50,000 available for childcare assistance to newly appointed tenure system bargaining unit members in their first three years of employment.
+There is a total of $150,000 available for childcare assistance.
 In determining allocations of these funds, the Provost will consider such factors as financial need, cost and time period of care needed, equity, other resources available, distance from campus, and other relevant considerations.